 While a discussion of potential measures to avoid this scenario is beyond the scope of this article, it should be borne in mind when considering IHT and estate planning generally in relevant cases.

 We hope you have found this article informative.
-If you would like to speak to a professional on the subject discussed or general tax and estate planning then please contact the team at Abacus Trust Group, and we will be pleased to assist.
+If you would like further information or wish to discuss your personal affairs or general tax and estate planning then please contact the team at Abacus Trust Group, and we will be pleased to assist.

 T: +44 1624 689600